djknight90/owrpc-website/membership/learn-to-shoot.md

 ## How to apply

-You should [contact us](/contact-us.html) if you're interested in joining.
-We will arrange a quick phone call to discuss everything, and then you'll be send an application for to fill out and return.
+You should [submit a new membership enquiry](/new-member) if you're interested in joining.